DreamCobbler/fiction-dl/README.md

 ![Screenshot (Windows 10)](/Stuff/Screenshot%20(Windows%2010).png?raw=true)
 ![Screenshot (Linux Mint 20)](/Stuff/Screenshot%20(Linux%20Mint%2020).png?raw=true)

-**fiction-dl** is a command-line utility made for downloading works of fiction from the web, formatting them and storing them in a few common file formats.
+**fiction-dl** is a command-line utility made for downloading works of fiction from the web, capable of auto-formatting and saving them in a few common file formats.
 It requires a [Python](https://www.python.org/) interpreter installed, version 3.8 or higher.

-The application supports a dozen websites, generates output files in up to five different file formats (HTML, EPUB, MOBI, ODT, PDF), applies typographic corrections to the extracted content and is capable of embedding downloaded images within it.
+The application supports more than a dozen websites, generates HTML, EPUB, MOBI, ODT and PDF output files, applies typographic corrections to the extracted content and is able to embed downloaded images within it.

 ## Table of Contents